LattePandaTeam/Docs/docs/content/mu_edition/design_guide_pwctl_stat.md

 | PSON     | 5          | Output HIGH only when S0(Working)                  |
 | SLP_S4   | 7          | Output HIGH only when S0(Working) and S3(Sleeping) |

+💡 Due to the limited drive capability of the `PSON` and `SLP_S4` pins, an external NMOS is required to drive an LED indicator.

 ### Status Logic Table

 | System State   | PSON Level | SLP_S4 Level | Note               |